Microsoft Surface Pro — What Goes Wrong

 3. White balance slightly green-tinted — either a quality control issue or calibration deficiency; the reviewer noted they may have received a unit with QC problems.

 4. Unequal bezels — "terrible 4-side completely unequal bezels, hard to imagine this is a 2024 product."
-(Note: IT之家 confirms the newer 12-inch model has equal-width bezels.)
+(Note: the newer 12-inch model has equal-width bezels per other reviews.)

 Some users have also reported OLED graininess on current models (Reddit r/Surface).

-sspai (少数派) IT之家 Reddit r/Surface (3+ threads) Microsoft Community Hub Microsoft Learn Sources: sspai Screen Analysis · IT之家 Display Notes · Microsoft Community Hub · Reddit r/Surface · Microsoft Learn
+Tech Media (Int'l) Tech Media (CN) Reddit r/Surface (3+ threads) Microsoft Community Hub Microsoft Learn Sources: Tech media Screen Analysis · Tech media Display Notes · Microsoft Community Hub · Reddit r/Surface · Microsoft Learn

 4